kenthedev/projectghostsite/_posts/2025-05-31-common-ground.md

 Using a gamepad with Unreal's Enhanced Input Actions has been relatively smooth sailing for the most part, but adding Keyboard & Mouse controls has been grating to say the least.

 Ran into a nasty 'Assertion failed' bug with the CommonUISubsystem that's causing a crash.
 So far I've had minimal luck with determining its exact cause.
-Wouldn't hurt to spend more time cleaning up the UI, now that I know more about how it works.
+Wouldn't hurt to spend more time cleaning up the UI, now that I can do it more sensibly.

 On the brighter side, I'm feeling a lot better about how the story's progressing.
 I've gotten a stronger idea of the exact mood and atmosphere I'm wanting for the story.
 Not planning to go full splatterpunk with the writing, but I don't want to shy away from including murkier and grimy parts.
 This is still an action-*horror* game mind you.